ansible-collections/community.crypto/README.md

 ## Roadmap

 We plan to regularly release minor and patch versions, whenever new features are added or bugs fixed.
 Our collection follows [semantic versioning](https://semver.org/), so breaking changes will only happen in major releases.

-Most modules will drop PyOpenSSL support in version 2.0.0 of the collection, i.e. in the next major version.
-We currently plan to release 2.0.0 somewhen during 2021.
-Around then, the supported versions of the most common distributions will contain a new enough version of ``cryptography``.

-Once 2.0.0 has been released, bugfixes will still be backported to 1.0.0 for some time, and some features might also be backported.
-If we do not want to backport something ourselves because we think it is not worth the effort, backport PRs by non-maintainers are usually accepted.

-In 2.0.0, the following notable features will be removed:
-* PyOpenSSL backends of all modules, except ``openssl_pkcs12`` which does not have a ``cryptography`` backend due to lack of support of PKCS#12 functionality in ``cryptography``.
-* The ``assertonly`` provider of ``x509_certificate`` will be removed.

 ## More information